Joseph Lister: Abscess treatment

 On 7 November 1866, Lister began using his technique on abscesses, when he successfully treated 12-year old millworker Mary Phillips.
 On 17 March 1867, he treated a 5-year-old boy who had a disease of the spine that had developed a large abscess between the umbilicus to the middle of the thigh.
 Known as psoas abscesses, they were often as result of complication from tuberculosis, where pus collects in the muscles within the abdominable cavity.
-They tended to grow very large but the relationship between underlying infection in the bone caused by the tuberculosis and the abscess was not understood.
+They tended to grow large but the relationship between underlying infection in the bone caused by the tuberculosis and the abscess was not understood.
 The treatment he developed consisted of draining the abscess, placing a piece of lint soaked with carbolic acid in the incision and applying a dressing consisting of layer of the putty then covered with tinfoil.
 The dressing was changed daily with the lint left in place.
 Eventually the lint was removed after several days, leaving a scar.
 In a letter to his father he stated "...cases of abscess treated in this way is so beautifully in harmony with the theory of the whole subject of suppuration, and besides the treatment is now rendered so simple and easy for any one to put in practice, that it really charms me".